mcsweeney90/thesis-code/chapter3/README.md

-# chapter3
+# The critical path in heterogeneous scheduling.

-The critical path in heterogeneous scheduling.
+All of the main classes and functions can be found in `src.py`.
+The directories contain the scripts used to generate results and analyze them (e.g., make plots).

 ## Navigation